-Millet was the main grain in China before rice.
+- It was the main grain in China before rice.

-The majority of the world’s commercial millet crop is produced by India, China and Nigeria.
+- The majority of the world’s commercial millet crop is produced by India, China, and Nigeria.

-It will grow in relatively infertile areas, is drought resistant and matures in such a short time; great for growing in less agriculturally developed areas
+- It will grow in relatively infertile areas, is drought resistant and matures in such a short time; great for growing in less agriculturally developed areas

-China, India, and Niger are the world’s largest growers of millet today.
+- China, India, and Niger are the world’s largest growers of millet today.

-It has been a staple in India and Africa for thousands of years.
+- It has been a staple in India and Africa for thousands of years.

 - The earliest written record of millet, “Fan Shen Chih Shu” 2800 BC, gives detailed instructions for growing and storing the grain.

-Millet first came to the U.S. in 1875, was consumed and grown by early settlers like corn, then fell into obscurity
+- It first came to the U.S. in 1875, was consumed and grown by early settlers like corn, then fell into obscurity

 How to Buy and Store:

-When purchasing from bins in the bulk section, make sure the bins are covered and that there is a good product turnover ensuring it is fresh.
+- When purchasing from bins in the bulk section, make sure the bins are covered and that there is a good product turnover ensuring it is fresh.
 Also, make sure that there is no moisture.

 10 Tips for eating or cooking: